emile-dg/titanscraper/README.md

 Example
 ------
-Assuming you have installed the library using pip as above, the next thing to do is to import the module
+Assuming you have installed the library using pip as above, the next thing to do is to import the module and create an instance of the `TitanScraper` class
 ```python
 from titanscraper import TitanScraper